Commons

-The commons is the cultural and natural resources accessible to all members of a society, including natural materials such as air, water, and a habitable Earth.
+The commons are the cultural and natural resources accessible to all members of a society, including natural materials such as air, water, and a habitable Earth.
 These resources are held in common even when owned privately or publicly.
 Commons can also be understood as natural resources that groups of people (communities, user groups) manage for individual and collective benefit.
 Characteristically, this involves a variety of informal norms and values (social practice) employed for a governance mechanism.

 Commons can also be defined as a social practice of governing a resource not by state or market but by a community of users that self-governs the resource through institutions that it creates.

 Definition and modern use

 The Digital Library of the Commons defines "commons" as "a general term for shared resources in which each stakeholder has an equal interest".

 The term "commons" derives from the traditional English legal term for common land, which are also known as "commons", and was popularised in the modern sense as a shared resource term by the ecologist Garrett Hardin in an influential 1968 article called "The Tragedy of the Commons".
 As Frank van Laerhoven and Elinor Ostrom have stated; "Prior to the publication of Hardin's article on the tragedy of the commons (1968), titles containing the words 'the commons', 'common pool resources', or 'common property' were very rare in the academic literature."

 Some texts make a distinction in usage between common ownership of the commons and collective ownership among a group of colleagues, such as in a producers' cooperative.
 The precision of this distinction is not always maintained.
+Others conflate open access areas with commons; however, open access areas can be used by anybody while the commons has a defined set of users.

 The use of "commons" for natural resources has its roots in European intellectual history, where it referred to shared agricultural fields, grazing lands and forests that were, over a period of several hundred years, enclosed, claimed as private property for private use.
 In European political texts, the common wealth was the totality of the material riches of the world, such as the air, the water, the soil and the seed, all nature's bounty regarded as the inheritance of humanity as a whole, to be shared together.
 In this context, one may go back further, to the Roman legal category res communis, applied to things common to all to be used and enjoyed by everyone, as opposed to res publica, applied to public property managed by the government.